 1> if the received otherConfig includes the Sensor-NameList:

 2> if Sensor-NameList is set to setup, include available Sensor measurement results for any subsequent measurement report or any subsequent RLF report, CEF report and SCGFailureInformation;

+NOTE 3: The UE is requested to store the obtainCommonLocation/BT-NameList/WLAN-NameList and Sensor-NameList if received in otherConfig when UE goes to idle and release the corresponding configuration upon successful RRC connection setup/resume.
+How to store the received obtainCommonLocation/BT-NameList/WLAN-NameList and Sensor-NameList when UE is in idle is up to UE’s implementation.

 Question-4: Which option is preferrable?